elizabeth-poggie/elizabeth-poggie/_content/notes/06-user-interfaces.md

 - Make it so that links are underlined by default, but when you hover or focus them, the underline disappears.
 - Give the active state a noticeably different styling so it stands out nicely, but make it still fit in with the overall page design.
 - Make it so that external links have the external link icon inserted next to them.

+## Bonus points 👀

+- Bonus points for all those that manage to find a way to cause an image to disappear on button click

+# AcknowledgementS

+The exercises in these directories, are shared with minor modification from [The Odin Project (TOP)](https://github.com/TheOdinProject/css-exercises) ([MIT License](https://github.com/TheOdinProject/css-exercises/blob/main/LICENSE))